Serbian Army (revolutionary): First Serbian Uprising

 The first uprising spanned from 1804 to 1813, for 3,520 days.
 There were 210 larger battles, skirmishes or lesser clashes.
 The total highest number of Serbian personnel ranges between 49–55,000 according to reliable estimates.
 The Serbian Army had 38,808 losses, while the Ottoman Army had 101,557 losses.
 The total number of commanders in the first uprising is undetermined; older historiography numbers 69 (Vuk Karadžić), 89 (Batalaka), 110 (Petar Jokić), 112 (Konstantin Nenadović); newer historiography number 156–175.
 Army captain Andra J. Milojević estimated in 1904 that 38 commanders (including those ranked vojvoda of both I. and II. classes, kapetan, bimbaša and buljubaša) fell during the uprising, while M. Nedeljković estimated 27 (only vojvoda).
 Most commanders fled Serbia upon quelling of the uprising, while at most 30 vojvoda remained.

 Second Serbian Uprising

 The second uprising was active for less than 100 days.
 Notably, 7–9 commanders fell.

 Equipment

-The army was equipped with flintlocks (kubura), muskets, yatagans, sabres.
+The army was equipped with flintlock pistols (kubura), flintlock muskets, swords (mostly yatagans).
+The most notable infantry and cavalry wielded Damascus steel sabres (dimiskije).

+Flintlock muskets included the krdžalinka (named after the kircali mercenaries), with an Arabian-type gunstock, the tančica ("thin one") which were long and thin, suitable for guerilla warfare, and the šišana which were heavy infantry rifles used in the Ottoman Empire for fortress defense.
+The ornamented šišane were known as džeferdar.